krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

        **delete_policy** [ *-force* ] *policy*
-              deletes the named *policy*.
+              Deletes the named *policy*.
 Prompts for confirmation before deletion.
               The command will fail if the policy is in use by any principals.

                  .. note:: Requires the *delete* privilege.